-A nerve impulse can directly pass to the next cell via electrical synapses, during the time of fast defence responses.
-Generally in chemical synapses, a nerve impulse must excite the release of neurotransmitters so that it can carry the signal further via binding with specific cell receptors.
+Electrical synapses can directly pass the nerve impulse to neighbouring cells during the time of fast defence responses.
+On the other hand, chemical synapses involve the excitation of a nerve impulse that causes the release of neurotransmitters, which can carry the signal further via binding with specific cell receptors.

 Definition of Synapse